Supporting the Anxious Child

 This workshop focuses on practical strategies to support children who present with behaviours that are often associated with feelings of anxiousness.
 These behaviours can include difficulties separating from caregivers, excessive worrying, reduced communication, reluctance to participate in the general preschool program or resistance to engaging in specific activities.
 The workshop will discuss the different ways these feelings can manifest, the impact of COVID -19 on social emotional development and how Educators can work in partnership with parents/carers to support these children and build emotional resilience.

-Recommended audience: Early Childhood or OSHC Educators
+Recommended audience: Early childhood and/or OSHC educators.

 About the presenters